 2. Go with where you are at

 No one is perfect, so don’t think that you have to be perfect to find someone.
 Accept yourself for who you are and work on the areas of your life that need improvement.
 Everyone is looking for someone different; maybe you are what someone is looking for, just as you are.

 3. Let go of your ex

 If you genuinely want to move forward, you need to let go of the past.
 Allow yourself space to grieve and heal.
-Do not talk to your ex, go on their social media or ask friends about them.
-Get rid of any evidence of them that causes you pain.
+Please do not talk to your ex; go on their social media or ask friends about them.
+Please get rid of any evidence of them that causes you pain.

 4. It’s a statistics game